sivansh11/dynamic-cpp-sripting/README.md

 addIncludePath(const char *includePath) (adds the include folder of the script) registerSrcAndObj(const char *srcFilePath, const char *objFilePath) (registers the script src location and the respective shared obj location) (this can donr be automatized thru an abstraction layer/function, done this way to not restrict anyone)

+now you can use

+getFunction(const char *objFilePath, const char *functionName) -> void* (returns the address of the function)
+Note: it returns a void* (so you may need to typedef your functions)

 then every frame (ideally on a seperate thread)